haxmxah/Kepler-Orbits/README.md

 Where we are able to find the maximum energy and maximum distance.

-## 3 abnormal eccentricity
+## 3 Abnormal eccentricity

 $$E= \frac{2\pi}{T_H}-\epsilon \sin(E)$$

-With $E_0=\pi/6)$ as the initial value, we are able to compute 100 values of the abnormal eccentricity via Newton-Rhapson method in one full orbit of the comet arround the sun.
+With $E_0=\pi/6$ as the initial value, we are able to compute 100 values of the abnormal eccentricity via Newton-Rhapson method in one full orbit of the comet arround the sun.

-the period of the comet is $T_H= 2526.5$ years.
+The period of the comet is $T_H= 2526.5$ years.

 ## 4 Study of the convergence of Newton-Rhapson method.